HDC celebrates World Down Syndrome Awareness Month

-October is World Down Syndrome Awareness Month and gives the Hastings District Council a chance to recognise the benefits of inclusion and having a diverse workforce.
+October is World Down Syndrome Awareness Month, which gives the Hastings District Council a chance to recognise the benefits of inclusion and having a diverse workforce.

-A spokesperson said the council knows the importance of having a workforce that reflects the diversity of our community.
+A spokesperson said the council knows the importance of having a workforce that reflects the diversity of the community.

 One staff member, who works at Splash Planet, highlights the value of having a workplace that's open to embracing different people that strengthen our understanding of others around us.